MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/html.md

 ### Structure your page with landmarks

-Landmarks give structure to the page for the screenreader user to be able to navigate the page by major sections.
+Landmarks give structure to the page for the screen reader user to be able to navigate the page by major sections.

 Each page must include: